 This all makes Google Cardboard extremely affordable and accessible, but the headsets themselves are of course nowhere near the quality of the ones above, and many of the apps and experiences aren’t as high-quality either.

 You may also be limited by your phone – a low-end one might run Cardboard, but it won’t do it any justice.
+The more powerful your phone and the higher resolution its screen the better, so think recent flagships from companies like Samsung and OnePlus.

 Google Cardboard will generally be your best option for iPhone VR, but as long as you have an iPhone 5S or above there are other VR headsets available too.